-Or strippers.
+Or mates.
 Rather, it normally involves colic and baby spew.

 Both situations can get messy though.

-You learn new skills that you never thought you would ever need to know
+5. You learn new skills you never thought you would need to know

 Like how to plait hair.
-And the names of every single Shopkins in seasons one to six.
+And the names of every single Shopkins.